jimbob4000/RetroFlow-Launcher/docs/FAQs.md

 * [Do I need to create bubbles for games?](#do-i-need-to-create-bubbles-for-games)
 * [Can I change the Mega Drive name to Genesis?](#can-i-change-the-mega-drive-name-to-genesis)
 * [How do I uninstall Adrenaline Bubble Booter?](#how-do-i-uninstall-adrenaline-bubble-booter)
 <br><br>

+### Can I set RetroFlow to launch when the Vita boots up?
+If you want to auto-launch **RetroFlow Launcher** every time your PS Vita boots up you can use the [**AutoBoot**](https://www.rinnegatamante.eu/vitadb/#/info/261) plugin by Rinnegatamante.
+Please be careful using this app, use at your own risk.
+The title ID for RetroFlow is "RETROFLOW".
+<br><br>

 ### Adrenaline - My games aren't working?